 Assessment and Intervention

-Many of our children have English as an additional language: we value the wide range of languages spoken throughout our school.
-For children who are new to English, we provide additional practice and support through Flash Academy, an online programme to help children to achieve fluency in English.
-The aim of the programme is to give children a quick and solid English and reading foundation to enable them to access the curriculum with their peers in the classroom.
+Many of our children have English as an additional language; we value the wide range of languages spoken throughout our school.
+For children who are new to English, we provide additional assessment and intervention through Flash Academy, an online programme to help child.
+The programme is designed to support learners who are new to English and in the early-mid stages of proficiency, where building strong foundations is critical.
+Through adaptive assessments and level-appropriate content, learners receive targeted support that helps them gain confidence and progress in their English language journey.
 Flash Academy also supports teachers by assessing a child’s current state of language knowledge, across speaking, listening, reading and writing.

 If you are concerned about your child’s reading, please speak to their teacher in the first instance, or contact one of the school’s SEND team.